guillaume-jones/INF8245E/Kaggle/README.md

 - To predict correctly, should use either from_logits=True in loss function or activation='softmax' in last layer
 - Overfitting evidence : training accuracy gets ahead of valid accuracy
 - Underfitting evidence : training accuracy is always equal to valid accuracy, and remains low
+- Use BayesianTuner if you have Float values, and RandomChoiceTuner for Choice values

 Architecture
 - Dropout layers are typically used with rate=0.5 after Dense layers and rate=0.1 after convolutional layers